New 36th Division: Original organization

 Su Chin-shou was General Ma Zhancang's chief of staff.

-Pai Tzu-li was another commander in the new 36th division.
+Pai Tzu-li was another commander in the New 36th Division.

-An unnamed new 36th division general was encountered by Peter Fleming.
+An unnamed 36th Division general was encountered by Peter Fleming.

-Ma Hushan was original Deputy Divisional Commander, then promoted to Chief of the new 36th division.
+Ma Hushan was original Deputy Divisional Commander, then promoted to Chief of the 36th Division.

 Equipment

-Primary equipment consisted of Dadao swords, bolt-action Lee–Enfield rifles, captured Soviet rifles, machine guns, and light cannons.
+The New 36th Division was relatively well-equipped compared to other regional forces in Xinjiang.
+Using a mix of Kuomintang-supplied and captured Soviet weapons, the division's arsenal included Chinese Mauser-type rifles, which were standard among infantry; a limited number of ZB vz.
+26 light machine guns; a number of captured Soviet DP-27s; and light cannons suited for use in Xinjiang's mountainous terrain.
+Additionally, many troops fought on horseback, using swords such as dadao and rifles for rapid attacks in open desert warfare.

 Soviet rifles marked with 1930 dates were seized by Chinese Muslim soldiers from Russians during the Soviet Invasion of Xinjiang as war booty.

-Uniform and Insignia
+Uniform and insignia

-Ma Zhancang's troops wore green uniforms.
+Unlike the standard khaki-colored uniforms of most Kuomintang forces, the New 36th Division was known for its distinct green uniforms.
+The uniforms' dark green colour was better suited to the desert environment of Xinjiang, distinguished the division from other Chinese units, and was symbolic of Islam, which considers green to be a sacred colour.
 Many of the troops wore Kuomintang Blue Sky with a White Sun armbands, and used Kuomintang Blue Sky with a White Sun banners.

 Training

 Ma Zhongying made his men train in subzero temperatures, and they used shadow fencing to train and parallel bars for exercise.
 Ma Hushan forced his men to drill every day, conducting siege maneuvers and cavalry attacks.
 Peter Flemings said "I have never seen troops in China train so hard."

 It is documented that troops sang Chinese Muslim marching songs; Ma Zhongying himself had a harmonium with him and spent hours playing Muslim hymns on it.
 He also kept Mauser pistols.
 Ma Zhongying cited as his role models Genghis Khan, Napoleon, Bismarck, Hindenburg, and Zuo Zongtang.